 Your Tallahassee Law Firm for the Creation and Administration of Trusts, and for the Drafting of Powers of Attorney, Health Care Advance Directives, Living Wills, and Designations of Guardian

-Whether you are planning for support for yourself in the event of your incapacity, for your loved ones upon your death, or for your future medical care, Ervin, Kitchen & Ervin can help with:
+Whether you are planning for support for yourself in the event of your incapacity, for your loved ones upon your death, or for your future medical care, Robert M. Ervin, Jr. can help with:

 - Wills incorporating a testamentary trust (a trust included in your will that is not effective until your death)

 - Inter vivos trusts (a living trust effective upon execution)

 - Health care advance directives, including living wills

 - Designations of guardian

 In addition to basic wills, these and other estate planning instruments are available, are extremely flexible, and can be designed to fit your unique needs.
 Robert M. Ervin, Jr. works closely with you to determine your goals and create precise instruments to carry out your intentions.
 We analyze your estate and assist in determining the best means of transferring your assets to care for and protect your loved ones.